-(iv) Parking for automobiles and other vehicles;
+(iv) Parking for automobiles and other vehicles; and

-(v) Insurance premiums, unless they are otherwise exempt (see C., below);
+(v) Insurance premiums, unless they are otherwise exempt (see XII.C., below).

+b.
+Digital Services

+In 2020, in line with the OECD work on the matter, Chile amended the VATL to provide for equal treatment between traditional activities and digital services.
+Thus, as a rule, digital services are subject to VAT if they are deemed to be utilized in Chile.
+With the 2020 legislative amendment, the VATL expands the scope of taxation by establishing a simplified regime for the registration and payment of VAT for nonresident digital service providers based on the destination principle.

+(1) Types of Services

+A digital service is subject to VAT if the service provider is a resident and the service is rendered in Chile.
+If the digital service provider is a nonresident, the VATL contemplates four scenarios in which the provision of digital services may be taxed (discussed in detail in XII.B.1.(a) to (d), below):

-(vi) Intermediation services rendered by nonresidents from abroad in connection with services rendered in Chile or with sales made in Chile or abroad provided that the latter lead to an import of goods into Chile; and
+(i) Intermediation services rendered from abroad in connection with services rendered in Chile or with sales made in Chile or abroad, provided, in the case of the latter, the sales lead to the importation of goods into Chile;

-(vii) Digital-related services rendered from abroad by nonresidents, such as (I) the supply or delivery of digital entertainment content, such as videos, music, games, texts, magazines, newspapers, and similar products through downloads, streaming or other technology; (II) making software, storage, platforms or other electronic infrastructure available; and (III) advertisements, irrespective of the support through which it is delivered or executed.
+(ii) The supply or delivery of digital entertainment content, such as videos, music or games, through a download, streaming or other technology, including texts, magazines, newspapers and books;

+(iii) The making available of software, storage, platforms or software infrastructure; and

+(iv) Advertising services, irrespective of the support or means through which the advertising is delivered, materialized or executed.